Precinct of Amun-Re: Forecourt

 The construction of the original first pylon and Forecourt in the 22nd Dynasty enclosed several older structures, and meant that the original avenue of sphinxes had to be moved.

 Boat Shrines

 These were built in the time of Seti II, and are dedicated to Amun, Mut, and Khonsu.

 Kiosk of Taharqa

-In order to construct this kiosk, the ram-sphinx corridor was removed and the statues moved to the edges of the open court.
+In order to construct this kiosk, the criosphinx corridor was removed and the statues moved to the edges of the open court.
 Only one column remains in place, bearing inscriptions by Taharqa, Psamtik II and Ptolemy IV Philopator.

 Temple of Ramesses III

 On the south side of the forecourt, there is a small temple built by Ramesses III.
 Inscriptions inside the temple show the king slaughtering captives, whilst Amun-Re looks on.

 Bubastis Portal

 This portal allows exit from the first court to the area to the south of the Temple of Ramesses III.
 It records the conquests and military campaigns in Syria-Palestine of Shoshenq I, of the Twenty-second Dynasty.